AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

    ![](assets/filter-on-age.png)

-## Advanced filters
+## Advanced filters{#advanced-filters}

 Combine complex criteria in **Advanced filters**.
 Use these filters to create a complex query or a combination of queries on your data.
+These filters can be saved and shared with other Campaign users.

+### Create an advanced filter{#create-adv-filters}

 To create an **advanced filter**, click the **[!UICONTROL Filters]** button and select **[!UICONTROL Advanced filter...]**.